Click on the link below to obtain printable ear was treament information.

 Why do we not carry out ear syringing straight away?

+Often ear wax will clear with drops alone.
 There are several potentially serious complications from ear syringing.
 These include pain, vertigo, worsening of any tinnitus (which may then become permanent), an ear infection (rarely this can become a very severe infection such as meningitis), a perforated ear drum and (very rarely) a heart attack or even death.
-Often ear wax will improve just with the drops.
 Please note that if the ear drum is not completely blocked by wax then syringing is not required.

-What if I don’t want to wait for the next available nurse appointment?
+What if I don’t want to wait for the next available appointment?

-Whilst waiting for your nurse appointment you could consider purchasing a self-irrigation kit from the chemist or online (e.g. Amazon) which allows you to syringe your ears at home.
-We would still recommend using the olive oil or other oil ear drops for at least a week prior to trying this, to soften the wax.
-Alternatively you may wish to consider having microsuction or syringing carried out privately at either the Nuffield or Ross Hall hospitals who may be able to offer a sooner appointment, for a fee.
+You may wish to purchase a self-irrigation kit from the chemist or online which allows you to syringe your ears at home.
+We would still recommend using the oil ear drops for at least a week prior to trying this, to soften the wax.
+We are not able to endorse a particular brand.
+Alternatively you may wish to consider having microsuction carried out privately at a local clinic – there are many clinics locally, some in opticians and chemists.
+Microsuction is also available at the Nuffield or Ross Hall hospitals and you can self-refer for this.